boldbi/bold-bi-docs/docs/working-with-dashboards/dashboards-templates.md

 ## Azure DevOps Dashboard

-Check out <a href="https://www.boldbi.com/blog/monitoring-azure-devops-project-performance" target="_blank">this</a> article to learn how to analyze task details in the sprint and track sprint velocity, bug status and severity, task priority, and task status.
+Check out this <a href="https://www.boldbi.com/blog/monitoring-azure-devops-project-performance" target="_blank">blog</a> article to learn how to analyze task details in the sprint and track sprint velocity, bug status and severity, task priority, and task status.

 ![Azure DeveOps Dashboard](/static/assets/working-with-dashboards/images/azure-devops-dashboard.png)

 ## FreshBooks Dashboard

-Look at <a href="https://www.boldbi.com/blog/key-metrics-for-your-business-growth-with-freshbooks" target="_blank">this</a>
+Look at this <a href="https://www.boldbi.com/blog/key-metrics-for-your-business-growth-with-freshbooks" target="_blank">blog</a>
  blog post to learn how to view your business finances in a way that helps analyze your revenue and expenses, customer growth, and payment status.

 ![FreshBooks Dashboard](/static/assets/working-with-dashboards/images/freshbooks-dashboard.png)